 - Rooms are refreshingly uncluttered and stylish, with designer lighting

 - Buzzy restaurant-cum-cocktail bar on the top floor, popular with locals, and a ground-floor fine dining concept with chef's table

-- Rooms on the first floor are susceptible to music from the restaurant until around midnight, and have rather dull street views
+- Rooms on the first floor have rather dull street views

 - Glass-walled bathroom doors, though they are frosted for privacy